DKLEINLEUNK/BlackScholes/README.md

-# BlackScholes
+# Black Scholes and the Binomial Tree
-For the master's course 'Computational Finance' at the University of Amsterdam.
-Assignment 1: Black-Scholes and the binomial tree.
+A repository for Assignment 1 of the master's course 'Computational Finance' by the University of Amsterdam.